 "William Morris."
 An introduction to Morris, his biography, themes, imagery, and the cultural context, from the long-running Victorian Web, edited by Prof. George P. Landow.

 Pearson, Richard.
 "William Morris."
 A substantial introduction to William Morris from the Literary Encyclopedia [subscription service].

 "Chaucer, The Works, Kelmscott Press, 1896."
 A youtube presentation from Peter Harrington Rare Books on the craftsmanship and artistry of Morris's Kelmscott edition of the works of Geoffrey Chaucer.
-Its illustrator, the Pre-Raphaelite artist Edward Burne-Jones, referred to this magnificent edition as "a pocket cathedral."
+Its illustrator, Edward Burne-Jones, referred to the edition as "a pocket cathedral."

 "Rossetti's Obsession: Images of Jane Morris."
 Studio International 29 Aug.
 2014.

 The William Morris Society in the U.S. Web site offers some information about William Morris, including biographies and bibliographies.

 The William Morris Society in the U.K. A brief biography and an illustrated timeline.

 Jane Burden Morris, wife of William Morris, as the

 model for Dante Gabriel Rossetti's The Day Dream.